The-Modding-Calculator/RexisToOneSeven/README.md

 # Todo
-replace Multi Hash Raw Texture Dumps with a txt file because using a directory instead as a look up table is ridiculous
+replace Hash Look Up directory with a txt file because using a directory instead as a look up table is ridiculous